Vincent McDermott: Teaching

 McDermott taught at the Hampton Institute (now Hampton University) in Virginia (1966–67) and at the Wisconsin Conservatory of Music in Milwaukee where he served for a time as dean and director (1967–1977).
 In 1977 he began teaching at Lewis & Clark College in Oregon; he retired in December 1997.
 While there he began the college's world music program and in 1980 founded its first gamelan, Venerable Showers of Beauty, which was purchased in Java with the help of Rahayu Supanggah and Nyonya Nora along with an American patron, Loraine Fenwick.
 He directed the gamelan and later invited Javanese musicians to teach (including Midiyanto, Supardi, and Darsono).
 He also instituted classes in Indian and African music performance with Nisha Joshi and Obo Addy.
 He later helped to establish gamelan programs at the College of William & Mary and the University of Puget Sound.
-Among his composition students at Lewis & Clark College were Greg Bowers, Erika Foin, Hoe Yeong KIm, Duncan Nielson, Myrna Schloss, and Sophia Serghi.

-After retirement, McDermott was a Visiting Professor at The College of William and Mary (2002); Indonesian Institute of the Arts (2002–03); University of Malaya, Kuala Lumpur (2006); Osaka City University (2005); and University of Technology (MARA), Shah Alam, Malaysia (2009).
+After retirement, McDermott was a visiting professor at The College of William and Mary (2002); Indonesian Institute of the Arts (2002–03); University of Malaya, Kuala Lumpur (2006); Osaka City University (2005); and University of Technology (MARA), Shah Alam, Malaysia (2009).
 The last four placements were assisted by Fulbright programs.

 During his last years, McDermott divided his time between the United States and Yogyakarta, Indonesia.
 In Yogyakarta, he directed an ensemble called Musica Teatrica Nova.